Nizar7kabbaj/violence-alert-system/README.md

 The model was trained on 700 videos at 128×128.
 It works, but it's not ready for real deployments without a larger dataset and higher resolution input.

 Telegram is fast and practical for development.
-It's not a production alerting channel — no delivery guarantees, no SIEM integration.
+It's not a production alerting channel: no delivery guarantees, no SIEM integration.

 Both are documented in full: [`docs/model-limitations.md`](docs/model-limitations.md) · [`docs/alerting-limitations.md`](docs/alerting-limitations.md)